ghostmonitor/archive-gm-jobs/Senior Engineer.md

 ## **Job**

 Your role as the Senior Engineer here at Ghostmonitor will first and foremost be to understand and embrace the vision of the company.
-Then it's just a case of writing top-notch code that brings our vision to life - helping businesses big and small recover their carts, and get the most out of their customers.
+Then it's just a case of writing top-notch code that brings our vision to life - **helping online businesses big and small recover their carts, and get the most out of their customers.**

 Ghostmonitor is SaaS platform written in Node.js using micro service architecture principles.
 We also use MongoDB, Elasticsearch, AWS - SQS, Lambda, Elasticache.
 On the client side, we mostly use React.
 We are using kubernetes and codeship for CI and deployment.